san-serif-sentiments/ai-glossary/site/docs/terms/index.md

 - [chunking](./chunking.md) — Splitting source documents into manageable pieces before indexing or feeding them to models.
 - [clip](./clip.md) — Multimodal model that embeds images and text into a shared space using contrastive learning.
 - [confusion matrix](./confusion-matrix.md) — Table that summarizes true/false positives and negatives to diagnose classification performance.
+- [constitutional ai](./constitutional-ai.md) — Alignment approach where models critique and revise their own outputs against a written set of principles.
 - [content moderation](./content-moderation.md) — Workflows and tools that review, filter, and act on user-generated content to enforce policy.
 - [context window](./context-window.md) — Maximum number of tokens a model can consider at once during prompting or inference.
 - [cross-validation](./cross-validation.md) — Evaluation technique that splits data into multiple folds to estimate model performance on unseen samples.
 - [data minimization](./data-minimization.md) — Principle of collecting and retaining only the data necessary for a defined purpose.
+- [data retention](./data-retention.md) — Policies defining how long data is stored, where it lives, and how it is deleted.
 - [decoding](./decoding.md) — Algorithms that turn model probability distributions into output tokens during generation.
 - [differential privacy](./differential-privacy.md) — Mathematical framework that limits how much any single record influences published data or model outputs.
 - [diffusion model](./diffusion-model.md) — Generative model that iteratively denoises random noise to synthesize images, audio, or other data.
 - [embedding](./embedding.md) — Dense numerical representation that captures semantic meaning of text, images, or other data.
 - [evaluation](./evaluation.md) — Systematic measurement of model performance, safety, and reliability using defined tests.
 - [f1 score](./f1-score.md) — Harmonic mean of precision and recall, balancing false positives and false negatives.
+- [fairness metrics](./fairness-metrics.md) — Quantitative measures that evaluate whether model performance is equitable across groups.
 - [fine-tuning](./fine-tuning.md) — Additional training that adapts a pretrained model to a specific task or domain.
+- [function calling](./function-calling.md) — LLM capability that lets prompts invoke predefined functions and return structured arguments.
 - [generative ai](./generative-ai.md) — Family of models that produce new content—text, images, code—rather than only making predictions.
 - [greedy decoding](./greedy-decoding.md) — Strategy that selects the highest-probability token at each step, producing deterministic outputs.
 - [guardrails](./guardrails.md) — Controls that constrain model behavior to comply with safety, legal, or brand requirements.